eu-digital-green-certificates/dgc-gateway/src/main/resources/publication/Readme.txt

     This archive contains two different certificate types: Digital Signer Certificate (DSC) and Country Signing Certificate Authority (CSCA).
 The archive is structured by certificate type (DSC or CSCA), domain (currently just DCC) and the 2-digit country code.
-    The certificates are encoded as PKCS#8 saved in pem files named by there certificate SHA-256 thumbprint.
+    The certificates are encoded as PKCS#8 saved in pem files named by their certificate SHA-256 thumbprint.

     CSCA
       ∟ DCC